 The side effects of marijuana (a.k.a., pot, weed, herb, and many other names!) use are highly debated — by both politicians and health care professionals.
 Marijuana use for recreational and medicinal purposes has existed for quite some time (Mayo Clinic estimates medicinal use began as early as the mid-19th century).
 Interestingly, the politics of marijuana use and studies related to the effects on the body and its medicinal value continue to shift and reveal a myriad of potential benefits and risks.
-Your question, while simple, highlights the importance of our evolving understanding of this drug.
+Your question, while simple, highlights the significance of our evolving understanding of this drug.

-- Mental and emotional health.
-Some researchers argue that pot can help reduce anxiety, while others claim its use can exacerbate mental illness and even induce short-term psychosis, including hallucinations and paranoia.
-Some studies describe a wide range of potential mental and emotional side effects of marijuana (enjoyable for some and distressing for others), including confusion, inability to concentrate, sleepiness, and even feelings of exhilaration.
+- Mental and emotional health: Some researchers argue that pot can help reduce anxiety, while others claim its use can exacerbate mental illness and even induce short-term psychosis, including hallucinations and paranoia.
+Some studies describe a wide range of potential mental and emotional side effects of marijuana (enjoyable for some and distressing for others), including confusion, anxiety, inability to concentrate, sleepiness, and even feelings of exhilaration.

 The use of marijuana is banned by federal law, but also legalized for medicinal purposes in several states.
 This juxtaposition may be partially explained by the divided conclusions that exist surrounding the impact of marijuana on a person’s health.
 The diversity among marijuana plants and the cannabinoids found in different samples can pose a challenge to more generalizable research results.
 With time and additional study, hopefully more clear conclusions will surface about the benefits and risks of marijuana use.

 Hope this helps!